GitauHarrison/notes/web_development/personal_blog/hello_world.md

 (venv) $ pip3 install python-dotenv
 ```

-Create a `.flaskenv` file in the application's root directory (personal_blog folder) to to hold all our environment variables:
+Create a `.flaskenv` file in the application's root directory (personal_blog folder) to hold all our environment variables:

 ```python
 (venv) $ touch .flaskenv